cchen1436/cchen1436.github.io/_pages/about.md

 - **Speech Processing**: Speech Recognition / Separation / Enhancement, Text-to-Speech Synthesis.
 - **Reinforcement Learning**: RLHF Alignment, RL in Robotics.

 I have some [publications](https://scholar.google.com/citations?user=uUmSp1QAAAAJ) based on these topics.
-I also enjoy contributing back to the academic community by reviewing main AI conference papers or serving as Area Chair (e.g., ICLR).
+I also enjoy contributing back to the academic community by reviewing main AI conference papers or serving as a Area Chair (e.g., ICLR).
 Additionally, feel free to reach out if you're interested in discussing potential collaborations.